2013 United States debt-ceiling crisis: October 2013 debt ceiling debate

-Obama, in turn, asserted that the 2013 sequestration cuts already represent a budget compromise, and that he does not intend to negotiate further on the issue of debt repayment.
-However, the president said that he would be willing to negotiate on almost any issue after a clean bill to reopen the government and increase the debt ceiling has been passed.
+Obama, in turn, asserted that the 2013 sequestration cuts already represented a budget compromise, and that he did not intend to negotiate further on the issue of debt repayment.
+However, the president said that he would be willing to negotiate on almost any issue after a clean bill to reopen the government and increase the debt ceiling had been passed.

 In September 2013 the House of Representatives drafted a bill that would postpone default for approximately twelve months from its passage.
 The bill also included a one-year delay in implementation of the Patient Protection and Affordable Care Act, a requirement for both houses of Congress to vote on tax reform plans by the end of 2013, and a fast-track process to begin construction of the Keystone XL Pipeline.
 However, the bill was not voted on by the House or Senate due to some members of the House Republican caucus believing that the bill did not make deep enough spending cuts to be worthy of Republican support.

 The US Government went into a partial shutdown on October 1, 2013, with about 800,000 Federal employees being put on temporary leave.
 Treasury Secretary Jack Lew reiterated that the debt ceiling would need to be raised by October 17.

 In early October 2013, the House drafted a bill that would raise the debt ceiling without conditions through November 22, but keep the partial government shutdown in place.
 However, it died due to insufficient support among both House Republicans and House Democrats.